• 1960 – 1965

 deputy editor-in-chief of the magazine Slovenka

-In her book The Ways of the Operetta she offered a view of the history and contemporary state of this theatrical genre, and also of the Slovak musical.
-She faithfully remained with the issues of musical theatre, including in the memoir which she prepared together with Mária Kišonová-Hubová under the title Volali ma Mimi (They Called Me Mimi, 2001) and in a book on the leading dramatic soprano of the Slovak National Theatre Opera, Elena Kittnarová: Život na dvoch scénach (Life in Two Scenes, 2004).
+In her publication Cesty Operety (The Paths of Operetta), she provided an overview of the history and present of this theatrical genre as well as of Slovak musical theatre.
+She remained devoted to the topic of musical theatre in a memoir-style publication co-authored with Mária Kišonová-Hubová, titled Volali ma Mimi (They Called Me Mimi, 2001), and in a book about the leading dramatic soprano of the Opera of the Slovak National Theatre, Elena Kittnarová, titled Život na dvoch scénach (Life on Two Stages, 2004).

 x